Firmware-Over-The-Air (FOTA)

 Foreseeable Drawbacks

-There are some potential drawbacks associated with FOTA technology.
+There are some potential drawbacks associated with FOTA updates.
 One concern is the potential exploitation of security vulnerabilities during the update process, which could lead to a compromised system or unauthorised access by malicious actors.

 Reliability and stability must be the focus of FOTA because updates have the potential to introduce unforeseen issues or bugs.
 Rolling back to a previous firmware version can be challenging or even impossible.
 Users may be stuck until the manufacturer provides a fix.
 Similarly, if an update fails or gets interrupted, it can leave the vehicle in an unstable state and the driver stranded until help from the manufacturer is available.

-As the automotive industry continues to evolve, FOTA will likely play an increasingly vital role in managing the complexity of software-defined vehicles and ensuring their optimal performance and security.
+As the automotive industry continues to evolve, FOTA updates will likely play an increasingly vital role in managing the complexity of software-defined vehicles and ensuring their optimal performance and security.

 Synonym(s):